What Is a Solutions Architect? Role, Skills, Salary & Career Path

 What certifications are most valuable for solutions architects?

 AWS Certified Solutions Architect (Associate and Professional) is the most commonly held cloud certification globally.
-Azure Solutions Architect Expert (AZ-305) and Google Cloud Professional Cloud Architect are equivalent credentials for their respective ecosystems.
+Azure Solutions Architect Expert (AZ-305) and Google Cloud Professional Cloud Architect are equivalent credentials.
 TOGAF is valued for enterprise architecture roles.
 CISSP and CCSP are useful for security-focused architects.

 What career path leads to solutions architect?

 The typical path runs through software or systems engineering — usually five to ten years of hands-on technical work — before transitioning into architecture.
-Many solutions architects begin the transition informally, taking on system design and cross-team technical coordination as senior engineers before the title changes.
 From SA, progression leads to senior SA, principal SA, distinguished engineer, or CTO depending on the organization and individual’s direction.